-When dealing with a business or organisational crisis, you will need to implement a tourism crisis management plan.
+When the destination is dealing with a tourism crisis, it will need to implement its crisis management plan.

-Arguably the most important objective is to maintain visitors' confidence. •
+Arguably the most important objective is to maintain visitors' confidence in the destination. •

 Ask participants: how can this be achieved during a crisis?